Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 Common Mistakes Luxury Buyers Make on Maui

-Common missteps include:
+Common mistakes include:

-• Prioritizing ocean views without evaluating zoning, surrounding development, or long-term privacy considerations
+• Prioritizing views without evaluating long-term privacy

-• Assuming rental flexibility without verifying zoning, STR eligibility, or community restrictions
+• Assuming rental flexibility without verification

-• Underestimating insurance exposure, operating costs, and long-term carrying expenses
+• Underestimating insurance and carrying costs

 Long-Term Value in a Supply-Constrained Market